Games & Quizzes

 /kəˈnektəd/

 brought together so that link is established.
-To associate a thing with something else.
+To join or attach things together.

-Acts to dominate or command; make manageable.
+Laws limiting the growth or spread of some things.
 To direct or influence the behavior of something.

 /pəˈt(y)o͞oəˌterē/